Eloisa Jayloni Enters New Chapter With KDR Music House

 Eloisa has clearly grown as an artist, even performing in the iconic Wish Bus, where she got to showcase her vocal prowess and acoustic style.
 With this exciting new chapter of joining the ranks of KDR Music House’s pool of artists, Eloisa is poised to take her career and artistry to even bigger heights.

-From performing in the streets where she first showcased her talent in singing and songwriting, she is set to release her debut song under the label.
-“Pag-asa,” this March.
+From performing in the streets where she first showcased her talent in singing and songwriting, she released her debut single under the label “Pag-asa,” this April.

 The track harks back to a painful realization of holding on to love filled with uncertainty and false promises.
 With her pop-folk sound and heartfelt songwriting, Eloisa leans into the storytelling of cutting all hope for a love that is unrequited, anchored by the line, “Ayoko nang umasa sa wala.”